 Additional Rules & Regulations in Washington

-Receipt Requirements: The landlord is required to provide tenants a receipt for the security deposit in Washington.
+Receipt Requirements: The landlord is required to provide tenants a receipt for the security deposit in Washington and a written notice of the name, address, and location of the depository.

 For additional questions about security deposits in Washington, please refer to the official state legislature, Revised Code of Washington § 59.18.260 to 59.18.285, for more information.